- 11 min. read

 Frito Lay’s website uses perspective to give the viewer the impression that they are in a three-dimensional environment.
 Colorful character animations and shading further reinforce the 3D theme of the site.

 In this website for a cupcake shop, depth is achieved through the use of an awning (among other things), making it appear as though you’re looking at a storefront displaying cupcakes.
-The cupcakes are placed in such a way as to give them the appearance of sitting on top of a shelf.

 Through the use of perspective, depth is achieved on WebdesignBe.com.
 An almost photorealistic illustration of an octopus further exemplifies the three-dimensional characteristic being portrayed on the site.